peercoin/docs/app/assets/docs/016-paper-wallet-guide.md

-# Peercoin Paper Wallet guide
+# Peercoin Paper Wallet Guide

 You can find the source code for this wallet here: https://github.com/peercoin/peercoin-address-generator/